raphaelsty/cherche/docs/rank/dpr.md

 ## Map index to documents

-Optionally, you can map the documents to the ids retrieved by the pipeline.
+We can map the documents to the ids retrieved by the pipeline.

 ```python
 >>> search += documents